Attention & ecological information

 - Hands-free phone conversations while driving degrade coordination and control

-- Greater postural stability in skilled drivers → greater vehicle control
+- Greater postural stability in skilled drivers → better perception and vehicle control

 - Driver distraction: Is it that bad?
 Yes.